What is Thesis Boot Camp?

 What happens after Thesis Boot Camp is over?

 Veterans Days recreate the Thesis Boot Camp magic, allowing you to find at least one day of uninterrupted writing time each month.
-Snacks and coffee are provided, and a member of the Research Training team is there to talk to about any concerns you may have.
+Lunch is provided, and a member of the Research Training team is there to talk to about any concerns you may have.
 Veterans' Days are a great way to stay in touch with your fellow peers, and meet others in a supportive atmosphere dedicated to helping you complete your thesis.
 These days are only for past participants of Thesis Boot Camps.